 So you have some work to do.
 How to find a niche market?
 Well, you have to be creative, different, engaging.
 No matter how much technology blasts us, the truth is, people still need people.

 Authenticity is still valid.
 “Be who you is, not what you ain’t, cuz if you is what you ain’t, then you ain’t what you is.”
 (Jeff Easter) In other words, don’t just go after a market to sell them a book.
 Go after a market because it is where your books need to be to accomplish the goals you set for them.
 What goal did you set?
 When you first started?
 Did you want to entertain, inform, encourage, help?
-Then, look at your competition.
+Then, look at your fellow genre authors.
 Often, you can learn a lot from what they are doing well and what they are not doing well.
-Make sure you are competing on the same level and then add something.
+Make sure you are offering the same level of information (or kind of fiction) and then add something.